Tirow and Håfa adai!

 isolated outcroppings of reefs that tend to grow in shallow lagoons.

 In Guam, patch reefs exist throughout the island including in Apra Harbor.
-Patch reefs can also be found throughout the CNMI, including within the Saipan Lagoon and around Mañagaha Island.
+Patch reefs can also be found throughout the CNMI, including the areas around Taga Beach and Mañagaha Island.

 Other reef-adjacent habitats